-The Baalroch's name means, roughly, the Bull of Baal: the Baal-aurochs (the aurochs was a bull that stood twelve feet tall at the shoulder, and Baal is an ancient and evil pagan deity).
 These powerful demons somewhat resemble vast minotaurs with great, spreading bat-wings; they burn with the fires of hell and are wreathed in flame.
 The spells of casters below 6th level do not affect them, and against higher-level spell casters they are yet 75% immune to all spells.
-In combat, a Baalroch uses whip and sword; the whip can be used to reach great distances-on a successful hit the victim is pulled close to the Baalroch and burned by the fires of the demon's body (3d6 damage).
-Baalrochs are sometimes referred to in ancient texts as Balor or Baalor, which may be the name of a single demon rather than a term for all of them.
-A Baalroch could be forced or tricked into the service of a powerful wizard, but the risk would be immense.
+In combat, a Balor uses whip and sword; the whip can be used to reach great distanceson a successful hit the victim is pulled close to the Balor and burned by the fires of the demon's body (3d6 damage).
+Balor are sometimes referred to in ancient texts as Baalroch, which may be the name of a single demon rather than a term for all of them.
+A Balor could be forced or tricked into the service of a powerful wizard, but the risk would be immense.